fredericGette/Lumia520/content/drivers/qcsmsm8930.md

 Read, write and watch a memory region containing the state of the subsystems.
 It calls qcmem8930.sys to get the address of this memory region, and provides some IOCTL to read and write in it.
 Moreover, it sets a interrupt handler to be notified when a state is updated by a subsystem.
 When the state of a subsystem changes, it notifies the RPE client listening to this subsystem.
+The signification of each bits of a state is indicated here: https://github.com/drakaz/cm-kernel/blob/f1215cb1e5e7090e9688ae8d1ce7eb1c5ed1c7ce/drivers/dpram/smd_private.h#L98

 It contains the same "hack" that the one indicated here: https://github.com/freexperia/android_kernel_semc_msm7x30/blob/03025f007e8f0ccdd51ea3bced3999c2d6249010/arch/arm/mach-msm/smd.c#L375
 So the address of the GPIO_40 is hardcoded in the driver : 0x801284
+This hack is applied when the OutputBuffer of IOCTL 0x8C1F2008 is 0x57 and OutputBuffer of IOCTL 0x8C1F2004 is less 0x20000.

 There's no interresting parameters in the registry.